-The Company has granted a total "target" number of 132,403 PSUs to our executive officers.
+The Company has granted a total "target" number of 219,501 PSUs to our executive officers.
 Between 0% and 160% of the PSUs will be eligible to vest based on average annual performance during the three-year performance period relative to the revenues per share and cash flow from operations objectives to be established by the Compensation Committee at the beginning of each year.
 In addition, the final PSU vesting based on the revenues per share and cash flow from operations performance will be subject to a modifier between .75x-1.25x based on the Company's total shareholder return relative to the Russell 2000 during the performance period, for a maximum achievement percentage of 200% of the "target" number of PSUs.
 The PSUs are amortized over a derived service period of 3 years.
 The value and the derived service period of the PSUs were estimated using the Monte-Carlo simulation model.
 The following table summarizes the details of the performance stock units:

-of Shares Weigh Price hted Average e Per Share
+of Shares d Average er Share

 (In thousands)

 PSUs outstanding at March 31, 2022 115 \$ 6.33

-Granted
+Granted 87 3.09

 Forfeited

-PSUs outstanding at June 30, 2022 115 6.33
+PSUs outstanding at September 30, 2022 202 4.93

-As of June 30, 2022, 19,855 PSUs had vested but not been issued as the three-year performance period has not yet elapsed.
-If cessation of service should occur prior to the end of the three-year period, these vested PSUs will be forfeited.
+As of September 30, 2022, a total of 19,855 PSUs had vested under this program but they had not been issued because the three-year performance period has not yet elapsed.
+If cessation of service of a recipient should occur prior to the end of the three-year period, that recipient's vested PSUs will be forfeited.